sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 We call the first function, passing a callback.
 Inside this callback we call the second function passing another callback.

-These nested callbacks can be written more clear but passing references to a function.
+These nested callbacks can be written more clearly by passing a reference to another function.

 ```javascript
 function onProcessorDone(records){